efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 As mentioned earlier, it is clear I have only accessed the "collection of fragments" that comprise the anthology I am going to review.
-Despite its fragmentary nature, it feels like it provides a carefully curated selection of material holding the main ideas and adding a thoughful preliminary study that introduces us gracefully to the crux of the matter.
+Despite its fragmentary nature, it feels like it provides a carefully curated selection of material holding the main ideas and adding a thoughtful preliminary study that introduces us gracefully to the crux of the matter.

 > God is dead and his death was the life of the universe.